swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 When building applications we often have a bunch of services that comprise the internals of the applications.
 These services include fundamental needs like logging or metrics.
-Moreover, they also include services that compromise the application's business logic such as long-running actors.
+Moreover, they also include services that comprise the application's business logic such as long-running actors.
 Lastly, they might also include HTTP, gRPC, or similar servers that the application is exposing.
 One important requirement of the application is to orchestrate the various